0x946/wartales-wiki/docs/companions/titles.md

 # Titles
-Titles are given to companions as achievements after performing specific tasks a number of times.
-Titles do not have any obvious effect on gameplay or companion performance in combat.
+Titles are given to companions as achievements after performing specific actions a specific number of times.
+Titles do not have any obvious effect on gameplay or performance in combat, but will sometimes bestow particular [Traits] to the companion who earns it.

 ## The Scarred
 10 Injuries suffered.